3 injured after car crashes into 2 vehicles in Miami Gardens

 7SkyForce captured video of firefighters extinguishing the flames of that same white car.

-Clara Johnson, who lived nearby, said she heard a loud sound before she went outside to see the cars on fire.
+Clara Johnson, who lives nearby, said she heard a loud sound before she went outside to see the cars on fire.
 That was when she decided to help.

-“I was sitting in my house and I heard a ‘Boom!’
+“I was sitting in my house, and I heard a ‘Boom!’
 I ran out real fast.
-When I opened the door, the cars were slammed altogether” said Johnson.
-“Fire came from everywhere and they guys were hollering so I already got the water hose.
+When I opened the door, the cars were slammed altogether,” said Johnson.
+“Fire came from everywhere, and the guys were hollering, so I already got the water hose.
 I gave them the water hose, so I ran back and got the fire extinguisher to help the guy get out of the fire.”

 Sylvia Gilbert also witnessed the incident.

-Gilbert said she also saw crews working on a man who she believed went into cardiac arrest.
+Gilbert said she also saw crews treating a man who she believed went into cardiac arrest.

+Two were transported by ground to a local hospital while another was airlifted.

 Please check back on WSVN.com and 7News for more details on this developing story.